 How Much is International School in Seoul?

-The cost of international schools in Seoul differ depending on each school’s application fees, tuition fees, the option for transportation to and from the school, and what grade a student is in.
+The cost of international schools in Seoul differs depending on each school’s application fees, tuition fees, the option for transportation to and from the school, and what grade a student is in.
 You can expect international boarding schools in South Korea to be drastically more expensive than the average international school for the added cost of accommodation.
 International schools in Korea can be a bit more expensive than Korean private, national, or public schools.
 The annual cost of attending an international school in Seoul can range anywhere from ₩17,000,000 to ₩30,000,000.

 International Schools in Seoul